robur-coop/albatross/TLS.md

 | _certificate signing request_ | |            |            | user.req        |        |

-5. **client:** the client wants to create an unikernel, instead of using the traditional albatross-client-local command, it has to wrap the request in a certificate signing request which will be submitted to the intermediate CA.
+5. **client:** the client wants to create an unikernel, instead of using the albatross-client-local command, it has to wrap the request in a certificate signing request which will be submitted to the intermediate CA.

 ```